Date: Friday, November 15 at 8:00 a.m.

 Public Discourse Projects: Discussion over Division

-Date: Tuesday, January 30th at 12:00 pm
+Date: Tuesday, January 30, 2024 at noon

 Location: Antonin Scalia Law School, Hazel Hall Room 215